Man Hunt (1941 film): Plot

 On July 29, 1939, renowned British big-game hunter Captain Alan Thorndike slips through the forest undetected near the Berghof, Adolf Hitler's residence near Berchtesgaden.
 With Hitler in his telescopic sight, he pulls the trigger on his unloaded rifle and gives a wave.
-He ponders a moment, then loads a live round, but is discovered at the last second by a guard, and the shot goes wide.
+He ponders a moment, then loads a live round, but is discovered at the last second by a guard, and the rifle goes off in their struggle.

-After being beaten, Thorndike is taken to Major Quive-Smith, who is also a devoted hunter and an admirer of Thorndike.
-Thorndike explains that he was not trying to kill, but did it just for the thrill of going after the biggest game of all.
-The major is unsure whether to believe him and insists that he sign a confession that he was working for the British government.
+After being beaten, Thorndike is taken to Major Quive-Smith, who is also a devoted hunter and an admirer.
+Thorndike explains that he was not trying to kill, but did it just as a "sporting stalk", purely for the thrill of going after the biggest game of all.
+The major is unsure whether to believe him and insists that he sign a confession that he was working as an assassin for the British government.
 When Thorndike refuses, he is tortured, but remains steadfast and warns of "questions being asked in high places" if he is killed, as his brother Lord Risborough is a very important diplomat.
 Quive-Smith arranges to have Thorndike pushed off a cliff to make his death look like suicide.

 Thorndike survives when his knapsack gets caught in a tree, breaking his fall.
 He eludes his pursuers and reaches a port.
 He steals a rowing boat, but is forced to abandon it when a patrol boat comes near.
-He swims to a Danish ship about to sail for London.
+He swims to a nearby ship.
 British cabin boy Vaner helps Thorndike hide aboard.
-The Germans find Thorndike's coat and passport aboard the rowboat and search the nearby ship.
-Though they find nothing, they place agent Mr. Jones on board using Thorndike's passport to continue searching after the ship departs.
+The Germans find Thorndike's coat and passport aboard the rowboat and search the nearby Danish-registered vessel.
+Though they find nothing, they place an agent, Mr. Jones, on board the London-bound freighter using Thorndike's passport to impersonate him.

-Jones is met by German agents in London.
+The agent is met by German confederates in London.
 Thorndike, mistakenly believing he is safe, casually disembarks and is spotted.
-He manages to hide in the apartment of a young woman called Jerry Stokes who lends him money so that he can reach his brother.
+He manages to hide in the apartment of a young woman named Jerry Stokes who lends him money so that he can reach his brother.

 When Lord Risborough tells his brother that the British government, continuing its pre-war policy of appeasement, would have to extradite him if he were found, Thorndike decides to hide in Africa.
-Jerry tries to refuse a large reward, leading Lady Risborough to assume that it is payment for other services, but Thorndike insists.
+Jerry tries to refuse a large reward, leading Lady Risborough to assume that it is payment for other services, but Thorndike insists it isn't, and that she take it.
 He also buys her a new hatpin, as she had lost hers when they first met.
 She chooses a cheap chromium arrow and insists that Thorndike present it to her.
 Thorndike likens it to her, saying both are "straight and shiny".
 By this point, Jerry is in love.